Diego Paulsen

-Diego Alfredo Paulsen Kehr (born 1 August 1987) is a Chilean politician who served as the President of the Chamber of Deputies from 2020 to 2022, and as has been a member of the Chamber of Deputies since 2020, representing District 22 of Araucanía.
+Diego Alfredo Paulsen Kehr (born 1 August 1987) is a Chilean lawyer and National Renewal politician who serves as ambassador of Chile to the United Kingdom since June 2026.

-He is the youngest person to hold the position of President of the Chamber of Deputies, being elected in April 2020 at the age of 32.
-As President of the Chamber of Deputies, Paulsen is third in the presidential line of succession, after the Minister of the Interior and Public Security and the President of the Senate.

-Paulsen was first elected to Congress in 2013 representing District 49 of Araucanía and then reelected in 2017 representing the newly created District 22.
-He is a member of the liberal conservative National Renewal Party.
+Paulsen served as a deputy from 2014 to 2022, representing the former District 49 during his first term, and District 22 during his second term, both in the Araucanía Region.
+From 2020 to 2022, he also served as President of the Chamber of Deputies, the youngest person in the Chamber's history to hold the position.

 Early life and education

-Paulsen was born in Temuco to a family of Danish and German descent.
-He graduated from Adolfo Ibáñez University with a law degree and earned a postgraduate diploma in law and parliamentary administration at the Pontifical Catholic University of Valparaíso.
+Paulsen was born on 1 August 1987 in Temuco, to a family of Danish and German descent.
+He graduated from Adolfo Ibáñez University as lawyer and earned a postgraduate diploma in law and parliamentary administration at the Pontifical Catholic University of Valparaíso.

 Career

 Paulsen worked as a legal consultant for various businesses from 2007 to 2012.
 In 2012, he began working as a consultant for National Renewal's parliamentary committee.
 The following year, Paulsen won the primaries and became a congressional candidate for the 49th district of the Araucanía Region.
 Paulsen was elected with 26.26% of the votes and began his term as a member of the Chamber of Deputies in 2014.

 Paulsen presided an investigative commission regarding the University of Art & Social Sciences (ARCIS) and its accreditation process.
 He was also part of an investigative commission regarding public spending on primary health care and hospital infrastructure.

 In 2017, he was reelected to the Chamber of the Deputies representing District 22 of the Araucanía Region.
+On 7 April 2020, Paulsen became the youngest person to serve as President of the Chamber of Deputies, at the age of 32, and held the position until the end of his term as a deputy in 2022.

+On 26 June 2026 he was appointed as ambassador of Chile to the United Kingdom by President José Antonio Kast.